apigee/iloveapis2015-jwt-jwe-jws/jwt_signed/apiproxy/README.md

 JWT are simply a form of the latter - authorization information contained in a verifiable string.
 It can be either a signed string, or an encrypted string, that contains a set of claims.
 Something like a SAML Token, but in JSON format.
+Usually the signed-or-encrypted JSON is base64-encoded.

 Apigee Edge doesn't currently contain "built-in" capability to create or verify JWT.
 This proxy shows how to use a Java callout to do those